 Here’s one that should keep you turning your head to the side in confusion for quite some time.
 Apple has yet again decided to take Samsung to court for what is allegedly the copying of the iPad designs.
 While patents are there to protect corporations and their inventions, the case is anything but opens and shut, and this one could go on forever.
 Thankfully, the judge in the case has made it clear that each side will only have 25 hours to present their case.
 There is no definite ruling on patent cases, as it seems every judge has their own outlook on what should be considered a breach of patent.

-Apple is contesting that ever since the invention of the iPhone and the iPad, that Samsung has completely copied the overall design and feel to both their units as well as the operating system that comes along with it.
-We’re not going to argue that fact too much, as the one bulky Samsung phones have certainly taken a striking similarity to the iPhone.
-What we can say is that the Samsung isn’t exactly like the iPhone, and the technology has got to be quite different here.
+Apple is contesting that ever since the invention of the iPhone and the iPad, Samsung has completely copied the overall design and feel of both their units as well as the operating system that comes along with it.
+We’re not going to argue that fact too much, as the one bulky Samsung phone has certainly taken a striking similarity to the iPhone.
+What we can say is that Samsung isn’t exactly like the iPhone and the technology has got to be quite different here.
 Apple is also claiming that copying the iPad has led them to lose potentially billions of dollars in revenue, which has obviously gone to Samsung in the process.